Information Business continuity

 - reduce the economic impact of emergencies

 Our role in BCP is as a catalyst, to raise awareness in the public and to be a conduit for information for all interested parties.
 We are not expected to be specific experts in this field, but are expected to join up with other initiatives – for example, town centre evacuation plans – and make this pertinent for local organisations.

-Devon County Council has prepared a number of helpful leaflets and templates for small and medium businesses to use, available on the Devon County Council Business Continuity page.
+Devon County Council has prepared a number of helpful leaflets and templates for small and medium businesses to use, available on the Devon Emergency Planning Partnership Business Continuity Page.